libreas/libreas.github.io/ausgabe40/toledo/main.md

 for not having this perception or awareness that he/she is inside a racist society.

-The article \"Whiteness in Teaching Practices in Librarianship and Information Science\"[^16], written by me, Gustavo Saldanha and Daniela Pizarro, is the only one with this approach in ENACIB (National Meeting of Research in Information Science), but the critical studies on whiteness have been going on since the 2000s.
-The Afro-Canadian librarian and researcher Jody Warner was the first to address the issue, followed by the teacher and librarian Isabel Espinal, about whom Dirnéle Garcez and I wrote in the book \"Bibliotecári\@s Negr\@s -- v.
-3\" (Black Librarians, <https://www.nyota.com.br/livros>) specifically about what Espinhal recognizes and understands as whiteness in the library and information science field.
+The article "Whiteness in Teaching Practices in Librarianship and Information Science"[^16], written by me, Gustavo Saldanha and Daniela Pizarro, is the only one with this approach in ENACIB (National Meeting of Research in Information Science), but the critical studies on whiteness have been going on since the 2000s.
+The Afro-Canadian librarian and researcher Jody Warner was the first to address the issue, followed by the teacher and librarian Isabel Espinal, about whom Dirnéle Garcez and I wrote in the book "Bibliotecári\@s Negr\@s -- v.
+3" (Black Librarians, <https://www.nyota.com.br/livros>) specifically about what Espinhal recognizes and understands as whiteness in the library and information science field.